emcie-co/parlant/README.md

   </p>
 </div>

+> **FORK NOTICE**: This is a fork of the [original Parlant repository](https://github.com/emcie-co/parlant) with enhanced DSPy integration.
+You're currently viewing the `feature/copro-optimization` branch, which adds DSPy-powered guideline optimization and classification capabilities.

 **IMPORTANT NOTE:** Parlant is in active development by a team of (currently) 12 contributors (developers, researchers, and QA) from leading institutions, such as Microsoft, Check Point, and Dynamic Yield.
 We're looking for more contributors to help get customer-facing agents under control!
 Please consider joining our Discord server and participating in our development.

 ## ✨ Take Control of AI Agent Decisions